 Humana Access cards are issued to members with health savings accounts (HSA), health reimbursement arrangements (HRA) or flexible spending accounts (FSA).
 The card can be used at physician offices, medical labs, hospitals and for other eligible medical expenses.
-This card enables the member to access HSA, personal care account (PCA) or flexible spending account (FSA) funds.
+This card enables the member to access HSA, HRA or FSA funds.
 It is not a medical ID card; members will have separate medical insurance ID cards.
 Below is a sample of the Humana Access card: